voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 ## Maintenance API and CLI

 The plugin exposes a small maintenance API and a companion CLI, `traceability-maint`, for bulk operations on `@story` annotations.
-As of v1.0.5 these tools are intentionally minimal and focused on stale **story** references only; requirement-level maintenance and more advanced filtering are planned but **not yet implemented**.
+These tools are intentionally minimal and focused on stale **story** references only; requirement-level maintenance and more advanced filtering are planned but **not yet implemented**.
 All maintenance functions operate only on the local filesystem under the provided root directory; they do not make any network calls or interact with external services.

 ### Programmatic Maintenance API